5 Ways ‘Reign’ Season 4 Could End To Completely Wrap The Series [Spoilers] [Opinion]

 The show doesn’t actually have to stop with Mary’s death (or presumed death).
 It is possible that whatever happens, the show remains focused on Scotland for just an episode, even for just 10 minutes of the last episode.
 This would allow the writers the chance to show what happens between England and Scotland.

 For those who don’t know Scottish and English history, Mary does have a son called James.
-He not only becomes James VI of Scotland, but also James I of England.
+He not only becomes James VI of Scotland but also James I of England.
 Elizabeth dies without an heir and James is the closest relation to take the throne, joining the two countries.

 Mary and Francis Meet Each Other Again